Workshops & Courses

 Developing a novel from the original idea to a completed manuscript is no mean feat, and it can be a very solitary process.
 This course offers a chance to share the experience with other writers and experienced tutors.
 You will develop the building blocks for your novel looking at plot, character, setting and point of view.
 Tutorials and exercises will help you cultivate the skills to complete and polish a manuscript to a publishable standard.
 The tutors will look at your work and offer constructive advice on avoiding plot holes, saggy middles and other writing pitfalls.
 We will also discuss today’s rapidly changing publishing world, and how to get your book in front of agents, editors and readers.
 The course is suitable for writers across any genre, whether you are just starting to pursue your writing goals, or already have a manuscript nearing completion.
 There’ll be a mixture of group workshops, discussions, one-to-one tutorials, and lots of time to write.

-I also offer one off workshops for creative writing groups and classes on subjects including plot, character, setting, and editing & revising.
-If you would like to arrange a tailored workshop for your writing group please contact me.
+I also offer ‘off-the-shelf’ workshops for creative writing groups and classes on subjects including plot, character, setting, and editing & revising.

 Comments from past students

 “The event was tailored to the needs of the group, well structured and expertly delivered.
 We managed to cover a great deal in the time and there were a few light bulb moments for all of us.
 Alison is very engaging as a tutor and brought the theory to life with some fairy-tale examples that everyone could relate to.
 However, I will never look at Snow White the same again!
 Thoroughly enjoyed it!
 Thank you.”